ros2/design/articles/ros2_dds_security.md

 Once its requirements are satisfied it takes care of configuring the middleware support for each supported DDS implementation.
 RCL includes the following features for SROS 2:

-- Support for security files for each domain participant
+- Support for security files for each domain participant.
-- Support for both permissive and strict enforcement of security
+- Support for both permissive and strict enforcement of security.
-- Support for a master "on/off" switch for all SROS 2 features
+- Support for a master "on/off" switch for all SROS 2 features.

 Let's discuss each of these in turn.